 5. Mouth Sores

 There are different types of sores that can appear anywhere within the oral cavity.
-It ranges from mild ones that arise due to trauma or irritation, to very severe ones, which may be due to any malignancy (tumor).
+It ranges from mid ones that arise due to trauma or irritation, to very severe ones. which may be due to any malignancy (tumor).

-A regular dental checkup is, therefore, necessary to avoid any of these common oral health problems.
+A regular dental check-up is therefor necessary, to avoid any of these common oral health problems.